CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Generate user demand research reports', 'Scrape and analyze feature requests, complaints, and questions' from named platforms (Reddit, X, GitHub, YouTube, LinkedIn, Amazon).
+Lists multiple specific concrete actions: 'Generate user demand research reports', 'Scrape and analyze feature requests, complaints, and questions', and names specific platforms (Reddit, X, GitHub, YouTube, LinkedIn, Amazon).

 3 / 3